Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a review of the ideas that were presented in the illustrations above.
+The points below are a quick rundown of the ideas that were covered above.

-- Higher risk drivers who have several accidents or serious violations may pay on average $1,890 more annually to insure their Charger
+- Higher risk drivers with reckless driving or DUI convictions could be forced to pay on average $1,890 more per year to insure a Dodge Charger

 Rate Tables and Charts